Generative Neural Operators through Diffusion Last Layer: Background

 \begin{proposition} Fix $c$.
 Under suitable regularity conditions, there exists a constant $C>0$ such that

 \end{proposition}

-The above proposition follows from stability estimates for the continuity equation with respect to perturbations of the velocity field.
-Since the Wasserstein distance naturally accommodates both absolutely continuous distributions and singular measures such as Dirac deltas, Proposition~\ref{prop:wasserstein_stability} implies that diffusion models can approximate solutions to both Problems~\ref{pr:stocahstic} and \ref{pr:deterministic} by minimizing the objective $\mathcal{L}_{\text{V}}$.
+The proposition follows from stability estimates for the continuity equation under perturbations of the velocity field.
+Since the Wasserstein distance is defined on probability measures with finite second moment, it provides a common metric for both absolutely continuous target laws and singular measures such as Dirac deltas.
+Proposition~\ref{prop:wasserstein_stability} therefore supports using the same velocity matching objective $\mathcal{L}_{\mathrm V}$ for both stochastic and deterministic conditional targets, corresponding to Problems~\ref{pr:stochastic} and \ref{pr:deterministic}.
 A proof and further discussion are provided in Appendix~\ref{app:theory_diff}.

 It is also worth noting that \eqref{eq:Lv} is minimized over the empirical dataset \eqref{eq:dataset_dm}, rather than the full population distribution.
 Nevertheless, recent theoretical and empirical studies suggest that diffusion models can generalize beyond the training samples despite not driving the training loss to zero \cite{Kadkhodaie24, Bonnaire25, Song25}.
 In practice, diffusion models often exhibit \emph{underfitting} of \eqref{eq:Lv}, which can improve generalization.
-We discuss this phenomenon further in the next section.